JoshNW/TableauInstallDemo/README.md

 # TableauInstallDemo

-This project is intented to create a silent install of Tableua server on a a centos7 distro.
+This project is intented to create a silent install of Tableau server on a a centos7 distro.